Phonics and Reading

 Once pupils are fluent readers, the PIRA will be used termly to assess progress and attainment in reading comprehension.

-The SLT regularly analyse data from the Little Wandle Letters and Sounds Revised assessment tracker, Salford and PIRA tests and Target Tracker to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.
+The SLT regularly analyse data from the Little Wandle Letters and Sounds Revised assessment tracker, Salford, PIRA tests and Sonar to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.

 Statutory Assessments